EarthVision/Towny2-Docs/README.md

 Creates a new town with the specified name and claims the current chunk as the homeblock, town creation costs money (configured in the plugin's config).

 #### /town online [name]
-Displays the amount of line players in your town or a specific town.
+Displays the amount of online players in your town or a specific town.

 ### Claiming and Unclaiming
 #### /town claim